-The persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
-Neglect may occur during pregnancy because of maternal substance abuse.
-Neglect of any child may involve a parent, carer or Covered Person failing to:
+Neglect - The persistent failure to meet a Child's basic physical and/or psychological needs, likely to result in the serious impairment of the Child's health or development.
+Neglect of any Child may involve a parent, carer or Covered Person failing to:

-- Provide adequate food, clothing and shelter (including exclusion from home or abandonment); - Protect a child from physical and emotional harm or danger; - Ensure adequate supervision (including the use of inadequate caregivers); - Ensure access to appropriate medical care or treatment.
+- Provide adequate food, clothing and shelter (including exclusion from home or abandonment); - Protect a Child from physical and emotional harm or danger; - Ensure adequate supervision (including the use of inadequate caregivers); - Ensure access to appropriate medical care or treatment.

-It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.
-In elite tennis and sporting environments, psychological and emotional neglect may be exacerbated by adverse reaction from key Covered Persons (such as coaching staff or parents) to a player's perceived poor performance.
+It may also include neglect of, or unresponsiveness to, a Child's basic emotional needs.
+In elite tennis and sporting environments, psychological and emotional neglect may be exacerbated by adverse reaction from Covered Persons (such as coaching staff or parents) to a player's perceived poor performance.